These Were The First Two Americans Killed in the Vietnam Conflict

 Karnow recalls the attack being “the beginning of one of America’s longest wars,” though he did not recognize it at the time.

-Dale Buis was 37 when he made the ultimate sacrifice.
-He had arrived in Vietnam just two days prior.
-He was a 1942 graduate of Wentworth Military Academy, one of 13 Wentworth graduates listed at the Vietnam Veterans Memorial.
+Dale Buis was 37 years old when he made the ultimate sacrifice.
+He had arrived at Bien Hoa just two days prior.
+He was a 1942 graduate of Wentworth Military Academy, one of 13 Wentworth graduates listed on the Vietnam Veterans Memorial.

 The names inscribed on the Vietnam Veterans Memorial, also known as The Wall, are listed chronologically by date of death.
 Ovnand and Buis’ names are located at the apex of the memorial.

 Ovnand’s name is inscribed twice.
-First on panel 1E, and then again on 7E, 46 to rectify a spelling error.*
+First on Panel 1E, Line 1, and then again on Panel 7E, Line 46 to rectify a spelling error.*